Share science. Learn science. Do science.

 On the other hand, the lower Carmel Formation consists of interbedded fine sandstone and red mudstone.
 The lower part of the sandstone succession shows through cross-bedding.
 The upper part shows wave ripples, sometimes with worm trails in the troughs.
 The transition from the lower to the upper part of the Carmel Formation appears gradational, with a transition from fluvial (cross-bedded sandstone) to shallow marine (worm trails in rippled sandstone) to the evaporitic lagoon (bedded gypsum and shale).

-Stratbound brecciation of interbedded gypsum and shale in Carel Formation.
+Stratbound brecciation of interbedded gypsum and shale in Carmel Formation.
 (Image credit: Dr Jon Clarke and The Mars Society)

 Laminated gypsum of the Carmel Formation.
 (Image credit: Dr Jon Clarke and The Mars Society)